From Episode one

 But this isn’t a podcast about Boston, specifically.

 What else?
 I am a Radio DJ.
+I've been on air in Boston and New England for twenty years.
 I foster and adopt dogs--mainly English Bulldogs through Long Island Bulldog Rescue.
 They handle the north east region.

 Obviously, I am a true crime enthusiast whose decades of interest and useless knowledge has finally been put to use.
 I listen to a lot of podcasts.
 I know unnecessary details about things that make people uncomfortable.